skypad123/ntu_sa-roomsense2-mono/client/readme.md

   - run the cmd `poetry install` to install the dependencies for the current project
   - run the cmd `python main.py` to run the project
   - configuration of the client is now completed

-#### Install driver for mic
-1.    run the cmd ```sudo pip3 install --upgrade adafruit-python-shell``` to install adafruit-shell
-2.    run the cmd ```wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/i2smic.py``` to download script
-3.    run the cmd ```sudo python3 i2smic.py``` to run the installation script
-4.    type `y` and enter to have the i2s mic module support to be load at boot
-5.    type `y` and enter to reboot rpi

-sudo apt install python3-pyaudio

 ### Optional actions